carotkut94/YDL/README.md

 2. UI optimizations
 3. Creation of Settings Activity for setting Default Directory and number of threads to download the file
-4. Creation of Custom download manager, instead of using third party lib ~5.
-Support for Intel x86_64 processor for the purpose of converion and merger of file (No-Priority)
+4. Creation of Custom download manager, instead of using third party lib -5.
+Support for Intel x86_64 processor for the purpose of converion and merger of file (No-Priority)-